 Success on the land!
 Legal funds secured for criminalised migrants in Belgium

 In Belgium, eleven people were criminalised for their solidarity with people on the move.
-The Legal Aid Fund covers the legal fees for the affected individuals.
+The Sea-Watch Legal Aid Fund covers the legal fees for the affected individuals.

 Image Credits: SINAC